 Bye-Laws of the Chapter.
 A Chapter may frame its own rules and regulations which shall be consistent with the Constitution and by-laws of the National Alumni Association and be in substantial compliance with the model Bye-Law attached as Appendix to this Schedule One.

-the names (with designation) and the contact details of the pro-term Executive Committee of the Chapter.
+the names (with designation) and the contact details of the pro-tem Executive Committee of the Chapter.

 Request for accreditation of the proposed Chapter shall be made by the President to the National Executive Council and considered at its meeting.